 Dog Vision Colour and Contrast

-Contrary to popular myth, dogs aren’t colour blind.
-They just see colours, contrast, and more quite differently than people.
+Contrary to what many people believe, dogs can see colours.
+They just see colour (and more) quite differently than most people.
 Check out our post about the differences between how dogs see things vs. how humans see things for details and examples.
 Blue and yellow are the two true colours for a typical dog’s vision.
 We’ve even used those with black and white for maximum colour and contrast high visibility dog tug toy.
 In terms of our rings, the blue, yellow, and black are distinct shades to the dogs, but the red and the green are a similar shade of muddy greige.
 Of course, all my boys really care about is the fun!

 Basic Loop Tug Toys